-The National Trust is campaigning to repair footpaths in the Brecon Beacons, in preparation for the busy tourist season beginning in spring.
 The charity has predicted record numbers will visit the area this summer after numbers have doubled in the last five years.

 The walking paths on one of the UK’s most popular mountains, Pen y Fan, are in urgent need of restoration.
 Without the repair work the visitor footfall and the changeable weather would cause erosion and widen the paths.
 In the past, this has created scars between 30 and 40 metres wide, causing a loss of vegetation and thousands of tonnes of soil.